How to prepare for an Excel Test.

 - Testing your current Excel skills.

-- Job seeking basic Advanced Excel Skills with Data Analysis.
+- What is meany by Jobs needing Advanced Excel Skills with Data Analysis.

 With Excel becoming more important for so many jobs, many employers are now giving